mikachan/svelte-track-outboundlink/README.md

 npm i svelte-track-outboundlink -D
 ```

+The `OutboundLink` component will be output as an anchor tag.
+When clicked it will fire a [gtag.js event](https://developers.google.com/analytics/devguides/collection/gtagjs/events) with the following properties:

+- Action: `click`
+- Category: `outbound`
+- Label: the `href` prop value
+- Transport type: `beacon`

 ## Usage

-The `OutboundLink` component will be output as an anchor tag.
-When clicked it will fire a [gtag.js](https://developers.google.com/analytics/devguides/collection/gtagjs/events) event with the following properties:

-- Action: 'click'
-- Category: 'outbound'
-- Label: the `href` value
-- Transport type: beacon

 Import the component and use it in place of an anchor tag when linking to external pages: